dreamcatcher-tech/network/Inbox/2024-07-22 0712 presenting the agent panel in long thread.md

 Prompt should be able to get the switchboard to choose something, like if I say "the files agent".

 When the thread runs, we see the switchboard churning, then it calls a function call

+Assistants need to be named by the hash of the git file that made them, so there is no ambiguity.